 Bridging and Bonding are often confused with each other.
 While they may sound similar, they are two very different technologies.

-Check out the tutorial showing you how to set up Bridging Mode here.
+Check out the video tutorial showing you how to set up Bridging Mode in Connectify Hotspot

-What is Bonding?
-Bonding involves the aggregation of multiple Internet connections so that download and upload speeds are added together.
+Network or Channel Bonding involves the aggregation of multiple Internet connections so that download and upload speeds are added together.
 If you were to bond a broadband connection of 10Mbps and another connection of 5Mbps you could potentially get a maximum speed of up to 15Mbps.
 You can even bond smaller connections together; like 3 smaller broadband connections of 3Mbps for speeds up to 9Mbps and so forth.
 Bonding gives you the ability to achieve a faster connection without having to upgrade to a much more expensive Internet package.
-Speedify offers bonding, which is why Speedify is an excellent alternative to upgrading your Internet speed.
+Speedify is a software app that offers bonding, which is why Speedify is an excellent alternative to upgrading your Internet speed.

-In short, when you see bonding think of the word ‘combine’ like how Speedify can combine multiple internet connections into one big connection.
-And when you see bridging think of the word ‘link’ similar to how Connectify Hotspot acts as a link between the shared network and devices on your Hotspot.
+As you can see, the two technologies are different things.
+In short, when you see 'bonding' - think of the word ‘combine’ like how Speedify can combine multiple internet connections into one big connection.
+And when you see 'bridging' think of the word ‘link’ similar to how Connectify Hotspot acts as a link between the shared network and devices on your Hotspot.